steppedreckoner/TowerDefense/ReadMe.txt

 Most Recent Changes:
--Maps now stored in maps folder
+-Implemented AOE player action.
+--Dynamic cooldown and placement drawing.
+-Pausing now done through helpers.Clock (set Delta to 0 for everything).
+-Fixed bug when trying to place a tower on an occupied tile (would charge money but not place tower).
+-Changed Artist.DrawQuadTex* methods to explicitly draw on a white tile.
+-Player info (lives, cash, wave#) now in color!

 To Do:

+-(DONE) Use helper class Clock to handle pausing more elegantly.

+-Player levels
+--Exp bar to show progress to next level
+--Unlock different towers, projectiles and AOE --Unlock different tower, projectile and AOE upgrades --Unlock player buffs (e.g. increase starting cash) --Different maps have different difficulty (harder maps require higher player level) --Player profiles can be saved and loaded

+-Lives, cash and wave have change animation (probably flashing).

+-Difficulty selection.

+-Multiple map campaigns.

--Allow enemies to move in any direction
+-Allow enemies to move in any direction.

--Fix border on gameover reset button.
+-Fix border on Game Over reset button.

 -Change font of "Tower Defense" on main menu background.